triggermesh/docs/docs/guides/installation.md

 # TriggerMesh Installation

-The TriggerMesh Cloud-Native Integration Platform is composed of a set of APIs implemented as Kubernetes Custom Resource Definitions (CRDs) and a controller.
+The TriggerMesh Cloud Native Integration Platform is composed of a set of APIs implemented as Kubernetes Custom Resource Definitions (CRDs) and a controller.

 Installing TriggerMesh consists of:

 * Having a Kubernetes cluster up and running
-* Having the Knative project deployed in that cluster
+* Deploying the Knative project in that cluster
 * Installing the TriggerMesh CRDs
 * Installing the TriggerMesh controller

 These four steps are highlighted below.
 The first two steps (i.e Access to a Kubernetes cluster and installation of Knative are not described in details in this documentation).
 After completing those four steps you can validate your TriggerMesh installation.

+!!! note "Alternative Installation Options"
-Alternatively you can also use the [TriggerMesh AMI](installation-ami.md) to deploy the platform in a AWS EC2 instance.
+    You may also use the [TriggerMesh AMI](installation-ami.md) to test the platform in a AWS EC2 instance.
+You may also use our [Helm Chart](installation-helm.md).

 ## Pre-requisites

-The knative project is a dependency of TriggerMesh, install it using the instructions in the [documentation](https://knative.dev/docs/admin/install/)
+The Knative project is a dependency of TriggerMesh, install it using the instructions in the [Knative documentation](https://knative.dev/docs/admin/install/)

-* A kubernetes cluster version `v1.20+`
+* A Kubernetes cluster version `v1.20+`
-* knative `v0.26+`
+* Knative `v0.26+`

 ## Install the CRDs

 All TriggerMersh APIs are implemented as Kubernetes CRDs, which we need to create before deploying the controller.
-The following `kubectl apply` command will create all CRDs.
+The following `kubectl apply` command will create all of the CRDs.

 ```console
 $ kubectl apply -f https://github.com/triggermesh/triggermesh/releases/download/v1.10.1-rc1/triggermesh-crds.yaml